Drummingcoder/Chess-clock-arduino/README.md

 - Ability to reset the chess clock after timing out (and also the option to play again with the same settings).
 - A beep every time a turn is made?
 - Ability to add or subtract time during a game while in the Pause menu
+- Add a centisecond display (v1.0 only)

 This chess clock allows you to set separate times for players 1 and 2 (although you can leave the times for player 2 blank if you want to have players 1 and 2 the same).
 When starting the chess clock and setting the time controls, use the player 1 button to decrement, the player 2 button to increment, and the Set button to set that time setting.
 You can also set the increment time (in seconds) after setting player 1 and player 2's time.
 When the game is running, the Player 1 and Player 2 buttons will swap turns from black to white and vice versa, and the Set button will pause and unpause the game.
 There's also a Reset button (not coded, but included in both designs) that will reset the chess clock back from the start.
+The clock counts in centiseconds for high accuracy, but centiseconds are not displayed.
 After a player times out, the display will change to show who has timed out and the piezo buzzer will beep until the chess clock is reset or disconnected from power.
 This chess clock also can store the previous game setting and will restore those settings the next time you play (the first time you use it, though, will simply show zeros for all settings).
 The difference between v1.0 and v2.0 is that on v2.0, two additional 4-digit 7-segment displays will show the times for Player 1 and 2 separately, while this information is put onto one 16 X 2 LCD on v1.0.